aaznadi/dom-chess/README.md

 <div id="dom-chess"></div>
 ```

-Then, add this line at the bottom of the `HTML`'s body:
+And add this line at the bottom of the `HTML`'s body:

 ```html
 <script src="/path/to/dom-chess.js"></script>